irombie/inclusive-fl/README.md

 Then, activate the environment by running `conda activate <envname>`.

 ## Contributing
+0. Make sure your env is up to date by installing the requirements into your env via `pip install -r requirements.txt`
 1. Clone/pull the repository. `git pull origin main`
+2. Install precommit hooks via `pre-commit install`.
+Once installed, this step can be skipped.
-2. Switch to a new branch, something other than main, and possibly appropriately named so it reflects what the changes are about. `git checkout -b <branch_name>`
+3. Switch to a new branch, something other than main, and possibly appropriately named so it reflects what the changes are about. `git checkout -b <branch_name>`
-3. Make desired changes.
+4. Make desired changes.
-4. Commit and push to the new branch. `git add . ; git commit -m "<commit_msg>"; git push -u origin <branch_name>`.
+5. Commit to the new branch. `git add . ; git commit -m "<commit_msg>"
+6. If precommit does not let you commit because it wants to format the file, repeat the above steps.
+You will now commit the formatted files.
+7. Push the commits via git push -u origin <branch_name>`.
 Once you commit and push once to a branch, you can push by just typing `git push`. 😼
-5. Create a pull request (PR) by heading to the repo's website and clicking on `compare & pull request`.
+8. Create a pull request (PR) by heading to the repo's website and clicking on `compare & pull request`.
-6. Give an easy to understand name and provide explanation on what the PR does.
+9. Give an easy to understand name and provide explanation on what the PR does.
-7. Ask for reviews from team members.
+10. Ask for reviews from team members.
 Wait for a day for people to give feedback.
 After that, once your PR gets approved by someone, merge to `main`.
-8. YOU are AMAZING! 🥳🎉 Thank you for being such a valuable team member 💙
+11. YOU are AMAZING! 🥳🎉 Thank you for being such a valuable team member 💙

 ## Running the experiments
 1. To check which parameters are there to configure, head to `options.py` 👀